Codeception/Codeception/docs/04-AcceptanceTests.md

 # Acceptance Testing

-Acceptance testing is testing that can be performed by a non-technical person.
+Acceptance testing can be performed by a non-technical person.
 That person can be your tester, manager or even client.
 If you are developing a web-application (and probably you are) the tester needs nothing more than a web browser to check that your site works correctly.
-In Codeception we call such testers a WebGuy.
-You can reproduce a WebGuy's actions in scenarios and run them automatically after each site change.
-Codeception keeps tests clean and simple, since they were recorded from the words of WebGuy.
+You can reproduce a AcceptanceTester's actions in scenarios and run them automatically after each site change.
+Codeception keeps tests clean and simple, like if they were recorded from the words of AcceptanceTester.

 It makes no difference what CMS or Framework is used on the site.
 You can even test sites created on different platforms, like Java, .NET, etc. It's always a good idea to add tests to your web site.
 At least you will be sure that site features work after the last changes were made.